mission-met/rails_gravatar/README.md

 License
 -----------------

 Please see [LICENSE](https://github.com/mission-met/rails_gravatar/blob/master/LICENSE) for licensing details.
+This code is MIT licensed and will ALWAYS be MIT licensed.

 Author